garulovilla/backup/README.md

       // and it is where the content will be stored (optional, default=current backup path) "subfolder": "",

+      // When a folder is specified in from path, is posible filter
+      // the files/folder inside the folder with this option (optional, default ="" <no filter>) "match": "",

       // Rename the file o folder (optional, default=current name of file/folder)
       // Note: Be careful when the path is an array and no compression is needed
       // you need always set the "/o" patter to differentiate files and folder